josh-helpert/elder/docs/syntax.markdown

 ## Escape
 ------------------------------------------------------------------------------------------------------------

 The only escape character is `\`.

 It can be used in multiple ways:
-* Escapes a single character
+* Escapes a single character after it
   ```
   Hello\tWorld\n
   ```
-* Escapes whitespace
+* Including escaping whitespace
   ```
   my\ complex\ name = 1
   ```
-* Using parentheses will interpolate
+* Using parentheses will escape the contents of the parentheses.
+It can be used to interpolate:
   ```
   name = Jane

   "Hello \(name)!"
   ```
-  really any expression:
+  and expressions:
   ```
   x = 1
   y = 2